oracle-livelabs/apex/crm-apexlang/3-prepare-inputs-and-generate-metadata/3-prepare-inputs-and-generate-metadata.md

 ![Codex Prompt](./images/codex-prompt.png " ")

 13. During the generation of blueprint, the AI coding agent might prompt for approvals.
-Click on **Approve/Yes**.
+Carefully read the instructions, and if satisfied, click on **Approve/Yes**.

+*Note:* Please note that some operations - such as making changes to the markdown files are completely safe and are necessary to generate a specification from a blueprint.

  ![Codex Prompt](./images/approve.png " ")